sete-nay/Predicting-demand-for-charging-stations-in-Switzerland/README.md

 We therefore tried to predict the future demand for charging stations per municipalities, based on the yearly sales of electric vehicles and the geographic charging points infrastructure that is currently available.

 ### 2. Data sources:
-- Geographical data of the 2'215 EV charging stations currently available in Switzerland as of January 2022, json format https://opendata.swiss/fr/dataset/ladestationen-fuer-elektroautos
+- Detailed geographical data of the 2'215 EV charging stations currently available in Switzerland as of January 2022, json format https://opendata.swiss/fr/dataset/ladestationen-fuer-elektroautos
 - Total EV registered in each of the 2'163 Swiss municipalities, yearly data from 2017 to 2021, excel file https://www.pxweb.bfs.admin.ch/pxweb/de/px-x-1103020100_111/px-x-1103020100_111/px-x-1103020100_111.px/
-- Geographic data of all Swiss municipalities, json format https://datahub.io/cividi/ch-municipalities
+- Geographic data of all Swiss municipalities borders, json format https://datahub.io/cividi/ch-municipalities

 ### 3. Methods and data transformation
 - Current stock of electric cars in Switzerland is used to collect ther data about infrastructure that is currently available.
 This file was cleaned and normalized.
 The dataframe is grouped by cities, which gives a number of available charging stations.